syncfusion-content/blazor-docs/blazor/diagram/getting-started-with-wasm-app.md

 ## Run the application

-Run the application, and the diagram  will be displayed using the Syncfusion® Blazor Diagram component in your browser.
+Run the application, and the diagram  will be displayed using Syncfusion® Blazor Diagram component in your browser.

 ## Basic Blazor Diagram elements